On the Interpolation Error of Nonlinear Attention versus Linear Regression: Setup and Preliminaries

-The first item of \Cref{ass:nonlinear} hold for bounded nonlinearity such as sigmoid, truncated exponential, or ReLU variants.
-For the second item, note that under \Cref{ass:low-rank-weights} and for tokens $\x_i$ drawn from the signal-plus-noise model in \Cref{def:signal_plus_noise} below, it follows from the Central Limit Theorem that the non-diagonal entry of $[\X^\top \W_K^\top \W_Q \X]_{ij}/\sqrt p \to \NN(0,1)$ in law as $p \to \infty$ and for $i \neq j$, so that $f$ is applied on a random matrix with asymptotically Gaussian (but strongly correlated) entries, justifying the Gaussian-centric Hermite expansion.
-We consider in \Cref{ass:nonlinear} that the zeroth-order Hermite coefficient $\EE[f(\xi)]$ of $f$ is zero: This can be achieved by subtracting the \emph{same} constant from all non-diagonal entries of $\K_\X$ in \eqref{eq:def_A_X} and should \emph{not} alter the Attention memorization behavior.
+The first item of \Cref{ass:nonlinear} holds for bounded nonlinearity such as sigmoid, truncated exponential, or ReLU variants.
+For the second item, note that under \Cref{ass:low-rank-weights} and for tokens $\x_i$ drawn from the signal-plus-noise model in \Cref{def:signal_plus_noise} below, it follows from the Central Limit Theorem that the non-diagonal entry of $[\X^\top \W_K^\top \W_Q \X]_{ij}/\sqrt p \to \NN(0,1)$ in law as $p \to \infty$ and for $i \neq j$, so that the nonlinear $f$ is applied on a random matrix with asymptotically Gaussian (but strongly correlated) entries, justifying the associated Hermite expansion.
+We consider in \Cref{ass:nonlinear} that the zeroth-order Hermite coefficient $\EE[f(\xi)]$ of $f$ is zero: This can be achieved by subtracting the \emph{same} constant from all non-diagonal entries of $\K_\X$ in \eqref{eq:def_A_X} and should \emph{not} alter the Attention interpolation behavior.

-We consider input tokens independently drawn from the following signal-plus-noise model, in the high-dimensional regime where $n,p,d$ are all large and comparable.
+We consider input tokens independently drawn from the following signal-plus-noise model, in the high-dimensional regime where $n,p,d$ are all large and comparable. \begin{Definition}[\textbf{Signal-plus-noise model}] Each token-target pair $(\x_i,y_i) \in \RR^p \times \RR, i \in \{ 1,\ldots, n \}$ is independently drawn from the following sub-exponential signal-plus-noise model: